 Instructions

-- Slice French baguette on the bias in about ½" thick slices.
+- Slice the French baguette on the bias into about 1/2″ thick slices.

-- Brush both sides of each piece of bread.
-Sprinkle with Kosher salt.
+- Brush both sides of each piece of bread with olive oil.

 Equipment